Probing a Machine

 Running Metasploitable through UTM

 I got a metasploitable machine.
 It is an ubuntu station that is vulnerable by design.
-With UTM as the hypervisor for the metasploitable machine and the Kali machine from where I should be probing the metasploitable station.
-Starting it, I code ifconfig and retrieve the IP address of the machine.
-The IP address is a private IP address, 192.168.7.157 on my LAN.
+With UTM for the metasploitable machine and the Kali machine from where I should be probing the metasploitable station.
+Starting it, I code ifconfig and retrieve the IP value of the machine.
+The IP value is a private IP value, 192.168.7.157 through my LAN.

-Finding the active station and listing available ports
+Finding the active station and getting available ports

-Through obtaining the IP address of the metasploitable machine.
+Through obtaining the IP value of the metasploitable machine.
 I start my Kali Linux machine and start the shell.
-I write the code nmap -F -T4 192.168.7.157 and quickly get a list of the most important available ports on the metasploitable machine.
-There are thousands of ports but I want to save time and I code the -F flag through nmap to probe only the 100 most important ports.
+I write the code nmap -F -T4 192.168.7.157 and quickly get a table of the most important available ports for the metasploitable machine.
+There are thousands of ports but I want to save time and I code the -F flag through nmap to probe the 100 most important ports.

 Running initial probes

-Through the nmap’s code categories feature to program a series of codes, I find the available logins, login codes, system capabilities, and program details.
+Through the nmap’s code feature to program codes, I find the available logins, login codes, system features, and program details.
 You should find a lot of ports with active programs that have details that are available.
-I find that the msql port 3306 got a thread ID of 167 and more than 43,564 capabilities.
+I got to find that the msql port 3306 got a thread value of 167 and more than 43,564 features.

 Running Auth Probes

 I program another set of codes under the category of authentication and one of these is a program code that goes against the mysql port 3306.
 This is the mysql-empty-password program code which throws an error.
-As this code neither tells me the login code or if there is a login code, I decide to dig deeper by starting other nmap mysql probe programs.
+As this code does not give me the login code, I investigate by starting other nmap mysql probe programs.

 Probing Vulnerable Databases

 I run four different programs.
-The first, mysql-enum, tells me that there are no logins installed in the mysql station.
-The second, mysql-brute, tells me that the mysql station defaults to the root login setting and this login has no login codes set.
+Number one, mysql-enum, tells me that there are no logins installed in the mysql station.
+Number two, mysql-brute, tells me that the mysql station defaults to the root login setting and this login has no login codes set.
 The third, mysql-databases, tells me that there are seven databases installed in the mysql station.
-The fourth program code, mysql-query, allows me to utilize some simple queries like SELECT version() and find databases through the root.
+The fourth program code, mysql-query, assists with simple queries like SELECT and finds databases through the root.

 Building Monitoring System

-I want to program nmap to provide a inventory of all of the stations on my LAN.
-With the built-in nmap functionality I code —send-ip to send probe ARP packets to all of the IP addresses in the 192.168.0.0/16 network.
-Finding that this works, I decide to program code to run on a regular basis without manually starting.
-I build a directory in the /usr/local/share/ which goes by /usr/local/share/nmap-mon to store a bash program code that will start the nmap code.
+I want to program nmap to provide a inventory of all of the stations for my LAN.
+With the built-in nmap program I code —send-ip to send probe ARP packets to all of the IP values in the 192.168.0.0/16 network.
+Finding that this works, I automate the code.
+I build a path in the /usr/local/share/ which goes by /usr/local/share/nmap-mon to store a bash program code that should start the nmap code.

 Writing the bash program code to automatically start the program

 Through bash, I program code that runs the code nmap -oX base.xml -pn -sV -n -T3 —send-ip 192.168.0.0/16.
-First, instead of probing ports and stations, it tells nmap that to only check for a station response and cut from probing individual ports inside the stations.
-It tells nmap to only send a ARP packets to the stations in the LAN instead of TCP SYN and TCP ACK packets.
-The -oX base.xml flag tells nmap to save the results of the probe to a path named base.xml.
-Running a second probe with the same code, the bash program code tells nmap to run an ndiff code to generate a list of differences between the first and second probes run and save the results in a path within the same parent directory.
-Saving the results, the program sends an email to the email address specified in the ADMIN variable of the bash program code.
+Instead of probing ports and stations, it tells nmap that to just check for a station reply and cut from probing individual ports inside the stations.
+It tells nmap to just send a ARP packets to the stations in the LAN instead of TCP SYN and TCP ACK packets.
+The -oX base.xml flag tells nmap to save the outcome of the probe to a path named base.xml.
+Running another probe with the same code, the bash program code tells nmap to run an ndiff code to generate a table of differences between the two probes that I ran and save the data in a path within the same parent path.
+Saving the data, the program sends an email to the email specified in the ADMIN variable of the bash program code.

 Starting the program

-I program the bash program code to run through the crontab utility in GNU.
-Finally, I manually program the code itself as a simple gut-check.
-I found that there are 13 available stations on my network.
-I should be receiving updates about the stations available on my network on a weekly basis.
+I program the bash program code to run through the crontab tool in GNU.
+I manually program the code itself as a simple gut-check.
+I found that there are 13 available stations for my network.
+I should be getting data about the stations available for my network off a weekly basis.